- Surgery for Absent, Enlarged or Asymmetric Areola or Nipples

 The areola is the pigmented area surrounding the nipple on the breast, and the nipple is the raised central portion of the areolar.

 In some cases, the areola may be significantly asymmetric, enlarged, poorly positioned, or in post breast cancer reconstruction, absent.
 The nipple can also be enlarged, absent or inverted.
 Some of these situations may be congenital, caused through age, pregnancy, breastfeeding, large weight gains or weight loss, hormonal changes, or breast cancer.
-In some significant cases, patients may feel anxious or self-confident about the appearance and seek to have corrective surgery.
+In some significant cases, patients may seek to have corrective surgery.

 An excessively large areolar can be surgically corrected by excising the current areolar and using a surgical ‘cookie cutter’ to shape the areola to a more natural and even size.
 The suture line is around the edge of the areolar and the scar usually blends in well with this edge over time.